element-hq/riot-android/docs/notifications.md

 ### Fallback mode

-This mode requires this setting enabled to generate notifications.
+This mode requires this setting enabled so that the application can do background syncs with the homeserver to detect events to notify to end user.

 ## Background synchronisation > Start on boot (only in fallback mode)